 -Water fountain and benches available throughout the park

 -Download the AllTrails app for detailed reviews, trail information, photos, and directions to Galena Creek Trail.
-The app also helps navigate so you won’t get lost.
+The app also offers navigation assistance so you won’t get lost.

 -While there are no restrooms at the park, you can find a porta-potty at the Galena Creek Trailhead, just a two-minute walk toward Mt.
 Rose Highway.